demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

 ### Parsing Environment Variable

-The extended `parsePrimitive` function now able to recognize the shape of the data type.
+The extended `parsePrimitive` function now able to recognise the shape of the data type.
 The next step adding logic to parse the environment variable

 The `Environment.GetEnvironmentVariable` from .NET library returns `null` if the environment variable with the given name not exists.
-Let's write a wrapper function `getEnvVar` to return is as `None` instead of `null`.
+Let's write a wrapper function `getEnvVar` to return it is as `None` instead of `null`.

 ```fsharp
 // ...